revolunet/sublimetext-markdown-preview/README.md

  - use `cmd+shift+P` then `MarkdownPreview` to launch a preview
  - or bind some key in your user key binding, using a line like this one:
    `{ "keys": ["alt+m"], "command": "markdown_preview", "args": {"target": "browser"} },`
+ - once converted a first time, the output HTML will be updated on each file save

 **Uses :**